 Complementary-warp Pattern Book

-If you learned the ‘’two-heddle method’’ in my first book, Andean Pebble Weave, or the ‘’picking cross method’’ in my second and third books, More Adventures with Warp-faced Pick-up Patterns and Complementary-warp Pick-up, you will be able to weave all the patterns in this new book of charts.
+If you learned the ‘’two-heddle method’’ in my first book, Andean Pebble Weave, or the ‘’picking cross method’’ in my second or third books, More Adventures with Warp-faced Pick-up Patterns and Complementary-warp Pick-up, or the inkle loom methods in Andean Pebble Weave on Inkle Looms, you will be able to weave all the patterns in this new book of charts.

 I am proud to say that many of the motifs in this book have been created by my students and weaving friends around the world who have either taken my classes or used my books.
 I am constantly astounded by what their imaginations have produced and grateful that they have all been more than willing to allow me to include their designs in this book for your own personal use.